abhinavp06/Order-Status-API/README.md

 ####      2. Install the node modules by the following command: ```npm install``` in the server directory.
 ####      3. Add a .env file in the server directory.
 An example .env file is present in this repository.
 ####      4. To run in development mode, type the following: ```npm run dev```
-####      5. To send requests to the API, a Postman JSON file has been added in the repository.
-Load the JSON file in Postman and send requests.

 ## FEATURES:
 #### 1. Authentication.